 Will I leave the cage to swim in the aquarium?

-If I don’t Scuba dive, how will I breathe underwater?
+How will I breathe underwater?

 You will wear a mask and breathe surface-supplied air through a special mouthpiece.
 Dive staff will show you how to use it.

-Can you describe the Scuba dive?
+What is the Scuba dive?

 Do I need any special equipment?